 Located in a 100-plus-year-old historic mill in Fort Collins' revamped and refreshed River District, Ginger and Baker has a rooftop patio worth writing home about.
 Enjoy cocktails with a view on Ginger and Baker's aptly named 'The Rooftop' patio area.
 There's also a special bar menu featuring unique small plates, and you can also order something from The Cache in case something isn't catching your fancy.

 CLOSE TO CAMPUS

 Avogadro’s Number, 605 S. Mason Street

-A treehouse isn’t the only thing that sets apart Avogadro’s sweeping, flower-filled back patio.
-It’s also open year round, so you can take advantage of the warmest winter days, too.
-Plus the large stage is often filled with talented musicians during the summer months.
+A treehouse isn’t the only thing that sets Avogadro’s sweeping, flower-filled back patio apart.
+It’s also open year-round, so you can take advantage of the warmest winter days.
+Plus, the large stage is often filled with talented musicians during the summer months.
 Like beer, live music is just better served up patio side.

 Little On Mountain, 1046 W. Mountain Avenue

 Little On Mountain offers breakfast, supper and take-away family meals; all made fresh using ingredients sourced from local farms and purveyors.
 The menu is small but mighty delicious.
 Dine on dishes like peaches with burrata; kale with chili lime vinaigrette and almonds; and trout with corn and brown butter, all from your patio perch.